kvmpk-gita-arjuna/kvmpk-gita-arjuna.github.io/research.md

 Summet Kumar, **Mallikarjuna T.**, Ashique Khudabukhsh.

 <span class='paper-title'>Rating the Language Appropriateness of Children’s Videos on YouTube </span>\
-Association for the Advancement of Artificial Intelligence (Rejected in the second phase) \
+IEEE Transactions on Knowledge and Data Engineering  ( Submitted ) \
-**Mallikarjuna T.**, Shirin Julka, Setul Parmar, Sumeet Kumar, Ashique KhudaBukhsh
+**Mallikarjuna T.**, Sumeet Kumar, Ashique KhudaBukhsh

 <span class='paper-title'> Anonymous Dissent in the Digital Age: A YouTube Dislikes Dataset </span>\
 Association for the Advancement of Artificial Intelligence (Rejected in the second phase) \